Cobalt Housing Limited (‘we,’ ‘us,’ ‘our,’ ‘Cobalt’) is committed to protecting the privacy and security of personal information.

 When you contact us, we may ask you to provide us with some information so that we can confirm your identity.
 If other people (e.g. family members, support workers, solicitors) act on your behalf we will take steps to ensure that you have agreed for them to do so.
 This may include asking them to provide us with supporting information to indicate your consent.
 We do this to protect you and to make sure that other people cannot find things out about you that they are not entitled to know.

-10. Data retention
+Data retention

-We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
+We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.
 We may retain your personal data for a longer period in the event of a complaint or if we reasonably believe there is a prospect of litigation in respect of our relationship with you.

 Information relating to a tenancy or lease agreement will be kept for a period not exceeding Cobalt Housing’s retention period, as defined by National Housing Federation retention of documents schedule.
 The basic history of who held a tenancy at which property and when will be held indefinitely.

-In some circumstances we may anonymise your personal information so that it can no longer be associated with you, in which case we may use such information without further notice to you.
+In some circumstances we may anonymise your personal data so that it can no longer be associated with you, in which case we may use such information without further notice to you.

-11. Changes to your data
+6. Changes to your data

 It is important that the personal data we hold about you is accurate and up to date.
 Please keep us informed if your personal data changes during your working relationship with us.
 If your personal data changes, please let us know using the contact details at the top of this policy.